pnowakowski-gl/talent-eng/README.md

 This is test framework created during Talent Engine 2.0

 # How to run the tests
-Install required packages with command:
+Install required packages with command:<br>
-'''
-pip install -r requirements.txt
+pip install -r requirements.txt<br>
-'''
-Run the test from the root folder with the command:
+Run the test from the root folder with the command:<br>
-'''
-pytest -v -s
+pytest -v -s --browser=BROWSER_NAME<br>
-'''
+optional commands:<br>
+-v - verbose, traces all import statements<br>
+-s - prints what's in test<br>
+--browser=BROWSER_NAME - browser name can be replaces with available browser, default is Chrome

 # Structure of the Framework
+envs_config - localization of json and secrets used in config<br>
-src/applications - contains application of the framework__
+src/applications - contains application of the framework<br>
-src/config - contains configuration of the framework__
+src/config - contains configuration of the framework<br>
-src/data - contains data of the framework__
+src/data - contains data of the framework<br>
-src/models - contains framework's models__
+src/models - contains framework's models<br>
+src/pages - contains pages used by applications<br>
-src/providers - contains providers for the framework__
+src/providers - contains providers (config and browser) for the framework<br>
-tests/ - localization of the tests to run__
+tests/ - localization of the tests to run

 # Before commit
-Please do commands below before commit__ run isort .__ run black .__
+Please do commands below before commit<br>
+run isort .<br>
+run black .